 This page should give you an idea of where you will be receiving treatment, in many cases, there will be a photo album or a link to a photo album of the facility on the page.
 Use this opportunity to see if the places and buildings in the albums depict the place where you or your loved one will feel comfortable and safe while getting sober.

 Always be wary of facilities that refer to themselves as the top, number one, or best rehab facility in the industry or the nation.
 In many instances, certain drug or alcohol rehab programs will use exaggerations in their content to make themselves appear more than they really are.

 When you see claims like these, always look for data or information to support these statements.
 In many cases, there won’t be any supporting evidence for this addiction treatment program being the so-called best, so always be mindful when reading content on a rehab’s website.

 How Long Has the Rehab Been in Business?

-Knowing how long a rehab has been in business is important.
-You want to go to a facility that is experienced in addiction treatment and there is no better show of this than the test of time.
+Knowing how long addiction treatment centers have been in business is important.
+You want to go to a facility that is experienced in alcohol and drug addiction treatment and there is no better show of this than the test of time.
 Since a company’s registration is public information, you can always look it up online and see how long it has been in business.